2021 All-Herald Baseball Team - Austin Daily Herald

 Karver Heydt, outfield, Hayfield

-The junior proved to be a big bat in the Viking lineup as hit .519 with four home runs, nine doubles, two triples and 41 RBIs.
+The junior proved to be a big bat in the Viking lineup as he hit .519 with four home runs, nine doubles, two triples and 41 RBIs.

 Teyghan Hovland, outfield, Austin